bradencarlson/sage-jupyter/README.md

 ## Series

-This series can be followed however the user wishes, but was desined to go in the following order:
+This series can be followed however the user wishes, but was designed to go in the following order:

 1. [Introduction](Introduction)
     1. [Basic Introduction](Introduction/basic-introduction.ipynb)